-The search was limited primarily to studies published in English from January 2009 to present.
-The time frame for the search was truncated because CHBRP conducted a search of the literature on the effectiveness of prenatal care services published from 2004 through 2009 for a report issued in 2009 on AB 98 and from 1995 through 2007 for a report it issued in 2008 on AB 1962, identical bills regarding coverage for maternity services.
-Eight additional pertinent studies were identified, retrieved, and reviewed.
-Findings from these studies were integrated with findings from 16 studies that were analyzed for CHBRP's report on AB 98 and with 28 studies that were analyzed for CHBRP's report on AB 1962.
+The search was limited primarily to studies published in English from February 2010 to present.
+The time frame for the search was truncated because CHBRP conducted a search of the literature on the effectiveness of prenatal care services published from 2004 through February 2010 for reports issued in 2010 (AB 1825), 2009 (AB 98), 2008 (AB 1962), and 2004 (SB 987 and SB 1555), identical bills regarding coverage for maternity services.
+Seven additional pertinent studies were identified, retrieved, and reviewed.
+Findings from these studies were integrated with findings from eight studies that were analyzed for CHBRP's report on AB 1825 and with 16 and 28 studies that were analyzed for CHBRP's report on AB 1962, respectively.
 A more thorough description of the methods used to conduct the medical effectiveness review and the process used to grade the evidence for each outcome measure is presented in Appendix B: Literature Review Methods.
 Appendix C includes tables that describe the studies that CHBRP reviewed and their findings.
 A table that lists effective prenatal care services appears at the end of this section of the report (Table 2).